Tsunami Day

 Just some credits from Mark: “Due to the website ‘Tsunami Day’ has long gone I would like to acknowledge the below for there help.
 Without them the ‘Tsunami Day’ song would not have been possible.

-I would like to thank: Michael Dietvorst’ ( Owner of Oriental Living, Phuket ), Phuket Hash House Harriers, ‘Stuart Baker’ ( Managing Director of Food Hygiene Asia ), ‘Alan Cooke’ (MBE), ‘Adam Goodman’ ( General Manager of Two Chefs Restaurants on Phuket ), and ‘Cassius Rolfe-Johnson’.
-Unfortunatly my mate Cass past away a few years back so I dedicate this song to him.
-RIP Cass.”
+I would like to thank: Michael Dietvorst’ ( Owner of Oriental Living, Phuket ), Phuket Hash House Harriers, ‘Stuart Baker’ ( Managing Director of Food Hygiene Asia ), ‘Alan Cooke’ (MBE), ‘Adam Goodman’ ( Who was the general manager of Two Chefs Restaurants on Phuket ), and ‘Cassius Rolfe-Johnson’.
+Unfortunately my mate Cass and also Alan Cooke have both now past away a few years back.
+RIP

 Mark says “I would also personally like to mention and thank ‘George Cordeiro‘, who is the guitarist on the song and who has helped me with the recording and general mixing, Mick Bates and Jason Beavan for basically being mates and understanding what I am trying to do, even though I am a pain at times.
-Also special thanks to ‘Neill Thacker’ and the ‘British International School’ choir (BIS) for donating his, and the choirs, time.”
+Also special thanks to ‘Neill Thacker’ and the ‘British International School’ choir (BIS) for donating there time.”